 After you have several years of experience managing projects, you will be qualified to earn the Project Management Professional (PMP®) certification from the Project Management Institute (PMI®).
 This is an internationally recognized credential for experienced project managers and is highly regarded in all industries.
 You must apply and get PMI’s approval to take the PMP exam.
 PMI requires you to document 4,500 hours of project management work experience if you have a university degree or 7,500 hours of project management work experience if you don’t have a university degree.
 They also require 35 hours of project management education.
 You need an exam preparation course to teach you PMI’s best practices in project management.
 Then you must pass the very difficult 4-hour PMP exam.
 About 50% of the people who take the exam world-wide fail.

 The next step in a project management career is to earn a Program Manager Certification which prepares you up for positions managing multiple projects and larger, strategic programs.
 Program Management

 Following that, your next move will be into senior management in a position like Chief Project Officer, CPO.

-We offer individual, customized online courses for every step in your project management career.
+We offer individual, customized online courses and certifications for every step in your project management career.